 In Minnesota, a federal grant has funded the Internet Crimes Against Children (ICAC) Task Force through the Saint Paul Police Department since 2000.
 In 2006, the surge in Internet crimes against children prompted the legislature to permanently fund a unit in the Minnesota Bureau of Criminal Apprehension to work with the task force.
-Adding a statewide agency to the other local, state, and national partners enhances the task force's ability to pool their expertise to effectively investigate and prosecute Internet crimes such as child exploitation, pornography, and solicitation.
+Adding a statewide agency to the other local, state, and national partners enhances the task force's ability to pool their expertise to effectively investigate and prosecute Internet crimes such as "In the last five years there has been a complete transformation-the impact of technology on victims.
+We haven't caught up with the explosion in pornography, the use of technology to solicit, and the ability of perpetrators to sell photos of victims." - Prevention service provider child exploitation, pornography, and solicitation.
 Because Task Force members are dedicated to Internet crimes, they are able to stay current on emerging trends in victimization and perpetration.
 They also work with smaller law enforcement agencies that may not have the capabilities to pursue these types of crimes.